Appearance & Reality > The Lord Jesus Christ > Truly rich

 13 Therefore let us not judge one another anymore, but rather determine this—not to put an obstacle or a stumbling block in a brother’s way.

-It is important that each one of us prayerfully work out according to what is meaningful and appropriate in our own context, according to what we understand the Lord desires of us, and according to our stage of development.
+It is important that each one of us works out according to what is meaningful and appropriate in our own context, according to what we understand the Lord desires of us, and according to our stage of development.
 Our contexts are not the same, neither is our level of development.
-There are various principles that do apply to all of us, that is true.
-For example, the principle of stewardship and learning how to trust God.
+There are various principles that do apply to all of us, for example, the principles of stewardship and trusting God.
 But even in the area of trusting God, we have to be mindful that we do not all have the same degree of faith.
 So differences in outward expressions would be in order.

-Let us look at verses 22 and 5 in Romans 14 for this important principle:
+Let us look at two verses in Romans 14 on this important principle:

 Romans 14:22